What is the problem?

-The weed Tradescantia (Wandering Willie) is a significant problem in Northland and causes massive damage in natural areas by smothering native seedlings and preventing bush regeneration.
-The weed is currently managed on farmland by grazing stock often on margins of land near waterways, wetlands and in natural bush/forest areas.
-Allowing stock to graze these areas results in nutrients and sediment entering waterways and native seedlings being eaten or trampled.
-Living Water is partnering with Landcare Research and Northland Regional Council to test the effectiveness of three different species of Brazilian beetles to control Tradescantia, giving landowners a cost-effective alternative control method while they continue stock exclusion fencing to restore native forest remnants.
+The weed Tradescantia (Tradescantia fluminensis also known as Wandering Willie) is a significant problem in Northland and causes significant damage in natural areas by smothering native seedlings and preventing bush regeneration.
+The weed is currently managed on farmland by grazing stock often on land near waterways, wetlands and in natural bush/forest areas.
+Allowing stock to graze these areas means in addition to eating the Tradescantia, native seedlings are eaten or trampled, which also results in nutrients and sediment entering waterways.